zainic/WhatsApp-Python-Shell/README.md

 ## How to Use It

 ### run
-This function allows us to run python program like in command prompt or shell
+This function allows us to run python program like in command prompt or shell.

 Ex :